brian-j-smith/Mamba.jl/doc/intro.rst

 		b.
 A vector of ``MCMCSampler`` objects containing supplied, user-defined, or external functions :math:`\{f_j\}_{j=1}^{B}` for sampling each parameter block :math:`\Theta_j`.

 		c.
-An ``MCMCModel`` object from the resulting stochastic nodes and sampler vector.
+An ``Model`` object from the resulting stochastic nodes and sampler vector.

 	#.
 Simulate parameter values with the :func:`mcmc` function.